homemadearcade/zero/todo/0_DISCUSSION.md

 ----

 Games are always copied?? and like if the game is used for whatever reason.... in a list somewhere.
 You can decide to like edit the reference for the game to this new game

+--

+If a player is clicked, current player is set to that?

+--